 The Commercial Preventive Services listed in the following grid are in alphabetical order.
 The services are covered without copayment/coinsurance and deductibles.
-Services not identified by the PPACA as preventive health services are covered in accordance with the applicable benefit section of the member's Subscriber Agreement.
-Cost share such as copayments, deductibles and coinsurance may apply.
 To ensure correct claims processing of these preventive services, claims must be filed as noted on the attached grid with any diagnosis noted on the grid in the primary position on the claim.
 This attached code grid reflects the most recent changes or new recommendations.
 Additional details for the services listed here can be found by accessing the documents contained in this policy.
 In some instances, plan policy may be more generous than the minimum requirement for healthcare reform.

-2020 June Preventive Services Commercial
+2021 Preventive Services Commercial